Netflix’s ‘Umbrella Academy’ tries to thwart the apocalypse amid civil unrest. Imagine that

 Mission accomplished.

-The Umbrella Academy is a deeply unusual superhero show.
-It’s a live-action Incredibles, by way of The Royal Tenenbaums, with a shotgun blast of Rob Zombie.
-The action starts in 1989, when 43 women around the world mysteriously become pregnant and give birth on the same day.
-An eccentric industrialist named Sir Reginald Hargreeves purchases as many of these otherworldly infants as he can, ultimately snaring seven of them, and coaxes out their powers over time.
+The Umbrella Academy is an unusual superhero show.
+It’s a live-action Incredibles, by way of The Royal Tenenbaums, with a shotgun blast of John Carpenter.
+The action starts in 1989, when 43 women around the world mysteriously become pregnant and give birth in the span of one day.
+An eccentric industrialist named Sir Reginald Hargreeves purchases as many of these otherworldly infants as he can, ultimately snaring seven of them and coaxing out their powers over time.

 Voila: The Umbrella Academy.

-The element of the source material that beckoned to Blackman, an alum of Fargo and Netflix’s Altered Carbon, is that the Umbrella Academy, which starts the first season having been separated for many years, does not get along.
-His elevator pitch for the TV show version was that it would be “a dysfunctional family show with a body count.”
-The heightened intergroup hostility was what would separate the show from other teams of superheroes, like the X-Men and Amazon’s The Boys.
-While those crews may have team tiffs from time to time, the problems within the Hargreeves clan run so deep, they eventually lead to blowing up the moon at the end of season one—and ushering in the apocalypse.
+This material beckoned to Blackman, an alum of Fargo and Netflix’s Altered Carbon, because the Umbrella Academy does not get along at all.
+His elevator pitch for the adaptation was that it would be “a dysfunctional family show with a body count.”
+The heightened intergroup hostility is what would separate this bunch from other teams of superheroes, like the X-Men and Amazon’s The Boys.
+While those crews may endure team tiffs from time to time, the problems within the Hargreeves clan, whose members start the first season having been separated for many years, run so deep that they eventually lead to blowing up the moon in the finale—and ushering in the apocalypse.

 All year long, Americans have watched as the institutions designed to protect them have failed.
 It’s a morbid backdrop during which to watch the people who typically serve as savior characters falter so egregiously.
 However, it also makes the show feel as though it were created in anticipation of just such a moment—and makes it more relatable to real life.